inSileco/inSileco.github.io/content/post/markdownEverywhere/index.markdown

 ## Is Markdown suitable for academic writing?

 Very good question!
 Truncated answer "No" :disappointed:.
-Less truncated answer "No answer UNLESS you use an adequate flavor of Markdown and an awesome tool such as Pandoc!" :sweat_smile:.
+Less truncated answer "No, UNLESS you use an adequate flavor of Markdown and an awesome tool such as Pandoc!" :sweat_smile:.
 Indeed the original version of Markdown, many essential formatting aspects are not included, among them, the most important for academic writing are: